-- About halfway into the soaking time for the flaxseeds and nuts, combine the pumpkin, sunflower and sesame seeds in a bowl and cover with purified water.
+- About halfway into the soaking time for the flaxseeds and nuts (4-6 hours), combine the pumpkin, sunflower and sesame seeds in a bowl and cover with purified water.
 Let soak for 4-6 hours, then rinse and strain.
-(See why I have so many strainers?!)
-They should be done at the same time the flaxseed is finished soaking and the buckwheat is finished sprouting.
+They should be done at the same time the flaxseed and nuts are finished soaking and the buckwheat is finished sprouting.

 - After all the seeds, nuts and groats are done, loosely separate the dates.
-If they are very hard and dry, soak them in warm, purified water for a few minutes to soften them.
-Drain and remove any pits before using.
+If they are very hard and dry, soak them in a little warm, purified water for a few minutes to soften them.
+Drain water and remove any pits before using.

-- Place the dates in a high-power food processor, blender or Vitamix with 1/2 cup of purified water, and puree into a smooth paste.
+- Place the apple wedges and dates in a high-power food processor, blender or Vitamix with 1/2 cup of purified water, and puree into a smooth paste.
 Add more water if needed to facilitate processing.

-- Combine the buckwheat groats, raisins, currants or dried berries, flaxseeds with their soaking water, and the other seeds and nuts in a large bowl.
+- Combine the buckwheat groats, raisins, currants or dried berries, flaxseed gel, and the other seeds and nuts in a large bowl.
 Add the date paste, apple puree, and cinnamon.
 Stir well or mix with your hands to make a batter.

-- Evenly spread 3 cups of the batter no more than 1/4-inch thick onto a dehydrator tray lined with a non-stick silicone sheet or wax paper.
+- Evenly spread 3 cups of the batter no more than 1/4-inch thick onto a dehydrator tray lined with a silicone sheet or wax paper.
 Repeat until all of the batter is used.

 - Dehydrate for 8 hours at 105-115º F. Flip granola onto a clean mesh dehydrator tray, carefully remove the wax paper or silicone sheet, and dehydrate for another 24 hours at 105º, until completely dry.

 - Break the granola into chunks and store in a sealed glass jar in the refrigerator for up to 3 months, or in sealed storage bags or jars in the pantry for 1 month.
 Buckwheat granola is a living food, so, unlike processed cereal, it is perishable.

-- Enjoy with raw cow's milk, yogurt, kefir, or fresh almond, hemp or coconut milk for the greatest health benefit.
+- Enjoy with raw cow’s milk, yogurt, kefir, or fresh nut, hemp or coconut milk for the greatest health benefit.